tommysrepos/Hasenhuttl/README.md

 Changelog (MM/DD/YY):

+12/15/23 - Needed to remake Selenium script.
+Website I was using did not have premier league player images that could be turned into silhouettes.
+Switched to scraping the official premier league website.
+Completed most of the logic for selenium script, must add one exception for players who do not play/have no information.

+Added logic to display the mystery player image and silhouette once I have obtained it with selenium.

 12/09/23 - Fixed bug that caused extra clue cards to be appended by removing an unnecessary loop appending hintBar[i] for the length of hintbar.

 Created logic to disable the input when you win (userChoice == mysteryPlayer.name) or when you lose (guesse >= 8) which will give the illusion that the game is 'over'